avimehenwal/nx-next-pwa-i18n-platform/docs/impovements.md

 - [ ] setup up CI/CD pipeline for the project
 - [ ] semantic versioning and release
 - [ ] Host static storybook, component catalogue on GitHub pages
+- [ ] perform and record a code analysis report for every release

 ## Monorepo pattern